-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures economic activities activities are for which low-
+stFor the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

 What was the share of investments made in transitional and enabling activities?